Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 What is Male Pattern Baldness?

 Male pattern baldness, medically called androgenetic alopecia, is the most common form of hair loss in men.
-Unlike hair loss caused by stress, nutrition, or medical conditions, this one is driven by genetics and a hormone called DHT..
+Unlike hair loss caused by stress, nutrition, or medical conditions, this one is driven by genetics and a hormone called DHT.
 If you are unsure where your hair loss falls, understanding your Baldness Concern is the right place to start.

 DHT (Dihydrotestosterone) is a byproduct of testosterone.
 In men who are genetically sensitive to it, DHT slowly shrinks hair follicles over time.
 Each hair that grows back comes in thinner and shorter than the last, until the follicle goes dormant.
-The hair is not gone.
-It has just stopped growing
+The hair is not gone — it has just stopped growing.

 Dermatologists use the Norwood scale to track how far along this process is: